Kingxukai/linux/Documentation/networking/device_drivers/ethernet/pensando/ionic.rst

 Interrupt coalescing
 --------------------

-Interrupt coalescing can be configured by changing the rx-usecs value with the "ethtool -C" command.
+Interrupt coalescing can be configured by changing the woke rx-usecs value with the "ethtool -C" command.
 The rx-usecs range is 0-190.
-The tx-usecs value reflects the rx-usecs value as they are tied together on the same interrupt.
+The tx-usecs value reflects the woke rx-usecs value as they are tied together on the woke same interrupt.

 SR-IOV
 ------